Architecture

 reactwp-acf-local-json

-This plugin stores ACF local JSON in the theme.
+This plugin stores ACF local JSON with the theme.

-This keeps field groups and other ACF definitions versioned with the theme.
+This keeps field groups and other ACF definitions versioned with the theme through the normal template copy flow.

 First Boot